theolivenbaum/resin/README.md

-_Here's the thing.
-[Apache Lucene](https://lucene.apache.org/) is an outstanding [information retrieval](https://en.wikipedia.org/wiki/Information_retrieval) system built on the Java runtime.
-There is a .Net alternative but the [Lucene.Net](https://lucenenet.apache.org/) team doing the line-by-line porting of Java code to C# code are to this date three major versions behind the Java team.
-Also, the Lucene code base is big and complex and difficult to understand.
-Maybe, the .Net runtime is better suited for IR than the JRE?
-This is a great opportunity to find out and to build a new information retrieval system._

 # Resin

 Resin is a modern information retrieval system, a document based search engine library and framework, and a Lucene clone.